Immigration Restriction Act 1901: Dictation test

 The Act provided that any would-be immigrant could be subjected to a 50-word dictation test.
 "Any person who when asked to do so by an officer fails to write out at dictation and sign in the presence of the officer a passage of fifty words in length in a European language directed by the officer" was deemed a "prohibited immigrant" and was to be prevented from landing.

-This was similar to tests previously used in Western Australia, New South Wales and Tasmania.
+This was similar to tests previously used in Western Australia, New South Wales, and Tasmania.
 It enabled immigration officials to exclude individuals on the basis of race without explicitly saying so.
-After 1903 the passage chosen was not important in itself as it was already decided the person could not enter Australia and so failure was inevitable.
+However, the shift from an unfair, discriminatory but real test as the three colonies had passed into one that was a legal piece of trickery was rapidly accomplished with a minimum of regulation and with no essential legal changes within two years of the passing of the Immigration Restriction Act at the end of 1901.
+After 1903, the passage chosen was not important in itself, as it was already decided the person could not enter Australia and so failure was inevitable.
 Although the test could theoretically be given to any person arriving in Australia, in practice it was given selectively on the basis of race, and others considered undesirables.
 Between 1902 and 1909, 52 people passed the test out of 1,359 who were given it.